allegro/blog/_posts/2024-03-10-rest-service-client-design-testing-monitoring.md

         exception.javaClass shouldBeSameInstanceAs exceptionClass
         exception.message shouldContain clientId.clientId.toString()
         exception.message shouldContain properties.clientName
 }
 ```

 In distributed systems, a [404](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/404) response code is quite common and may result from temporary inconsistency across the entire system.
 Its occurrence is signaled by the ```ExternalServiceResourceNotFoundException``` exception and a warning-level log.
-Here, we are more interested in the scale of occurrences than analyzing individual cases.
+Here, we are more interested in the scale of occurrences, which is why we use metrics, than analyzing individual cases, hence we log such cases at the warning level.

 The situation looks a bit different in the case of responses with a code of [422](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/422).
 If the request is rejected due to validation errors, either our service has a defect and produces incorrect data,